Electrical Engineering, Bachelor of Science

-The B.S. in Electrical Engineering will prepare you to work in a diverse discipline that applies the principles of mathematics, physics, and science for the analysis, design, test, manufacture, and maintenance of electrical and electronic systems.
+The BS in Electrical Engineering will prepare you to work in a diverse discipline that applies the principles of mathematics, physics, and science for the analysis, design, test, manufacture, and maintenance of electrical and electronic systems.
 Electrical engineers work with other engineers and scientists to develop innovative sensors and instrumentation, communication systems, radar systems, control systems, power generation and storage systems, navigation and guidance systems, and much more.

 Coursework and learning experiences in our program provides students with professional preparation in the study and application of the underlying principles of electricity and electromagnetics to the design, manufacture, and implementation of electrical systems.
 Our curriculum also provides you with a solid foundation in problem-solving, analysis, design, project management and preparation for professional licensure.
-Students have multiple opportunities to learn and practice design starting with our introductory engineering design class and culminating in a Capstone experience that involves engineering design, project management, teamwork and significant client communication.
+Students have multiple opportunities to learn and practice design starting with our introductory engineering design course and culminating in a Capstone experience that involves engineering design, project management, teamwork and significant client communication.

-Students in the Electrical Engineering major also have opportunities to specialize by taking elective classes in one or more specialty areas such as control systems, communication systems, digital signal processing, power systems, digital design, and VLSI circuits.
+Students in the Electrical Engineering major also have opportunities to specialize by taking elective courses in one or more specialty areas such as control systems, communication systems, digital signal processing, power systems, digital design, and VLSI circuits.